spatialos/gdk-for-unity/docs/setup-and-installing.md

     - **Linux Build Support**
     - **Mac Build Support**

+> **Note:** You need Linux build support because the cloud servers run on Linux. <br/>When you come to build your project, in the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.

 **Step 2.** Install [**.NET Core SDK (x64)**](https://www.microsoft.com/net/download/dotnet-core/2.1)

 - Verified with versions `2.1.3xx` and `2.1.4xx`